<video>: The Video Embed element

 Result

 Until the video starts playing, the image provided in the poster attribute is displayed in its place.
-If the browser doesn't support video playback, the fallback text is displayed.
+If the browser doesn't support video playback, it displays the fallback text.

 Multiple sources